 Students may be eligible for part time employment at Rice through Federal Work Study or Rice Work.
-To be eligible, undergraduate and graduate students must be enrolled in at least 6 credit hours and 5 credit hours, respectively at Rice University as well as meet other program specific requirements.
+To be eligible, undergraduate and graduate students must be enrolled in at least six credit hours and five credit hours, respectively at Rice University as well as meet other program specific requirements.

 Federal Work Study is a part-time employment program for students who have demonstrated financial need according to eligibility criteria set forth by the federal government.
 Students are limited to earning the dollar amount shown on their award letter.

-Through Federal Work Study, 75 percent of the students' wages are paid with a federal grant, and 25 percent are paid by the department that employs them.
+Through Federal Work Study, 75% of the students’ wages are paid with a federal grant and 25% are paid by the department that employs them.
 The Office of Financial Aid pays any fringe.
 For additional information, click here.

 Rice Work is an institutional student employment program sponsored by various academic and administrative departments.
 Rice Work does not require a student to demonstrate financial need or to complete the financial aid process.
 For additional information, click here.

 F-1 or J-1 students may work on campus, but they must obtain the appropriate work authorization before starting to work.
 If a student works even one day before or after the authorization, he or she must leave the U.S. or face deportation.
-Please see the web page of the Office of International Students & Scholars for more information.
+For more information, please see the Office of International Students and Scholars webpage.
 The Office of Financial Aid does not advise supervisors on this topic.
-Please contact the OISS at (713) 348-6095.
+Please contact the OISS at 713-348-6095.

 Students being hired for the first time must also submit a completed Form I-9 and Form W-4.
 Students may not access a SPAF, begin work, nor be paid until the Form I-9 is completed.
 For more details on what is required to complete the I-9 Form, please click here or visit I-9 Central.